DivyaniCassionPrinston/DivyaniCassionPrinston/README.md

 # 💫 About Me:
-- 🔭 I'am an computer engineering undergraduate <br>
+- 🔭 I'm an computer engineering undergraduate <br>
-- ⚡ I am currently pursuing my undergraduate degree at the University of Jaffna
+- ⚡ I'm currently pursuing my undergraduate degree at the University of Jaffna
 - - 🌱 I’m currently learning full stack development
 -  📫 How to reach me: [https://www.linkedin.com/in/divyani-cassion-prinston/]